WWE Money in the Bank lineup: Climb The Corporate Ladder matches, three title matches set - Pro Wrestling Dot Net

 -Bayley vs. Tamina for the Smackdown Women’s Championship.

 Powell’s POV: The MITB matches have been announced as taking place at WWE Headquarters.
 The match will start on the ground floor and the belt will be on the roof of the building in what are being billed as “Climb The Corporate Ladder” matches.
-Otis vs. Dolph Ziggler, and Mandy Rose vs. Carmella in MITB qualifiers are announced for Friday’s Smackdown.
+The final MITB qualifiers featuring Otis vs. Dolph Ziggler, and Mandy Rose vs. Carmella are announced for Friday’s Smackdown.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features the legendary Jim Ross discussing his "Under The Black Hat" autobiography, his relationships with Vince McMahon and Tony Khan, the NFL Draft, Joe Exotic, and much more.
 Plus, in a special bonus section, Powell reviews Impact Wrestling Rebellion Night One...